 · Cemetery and burial services are discretionary functions.
 Under Section 93 of the Local Government Act 2003, the Council is permitted to charge fees for such services, but the law requires that the income from charges for each kind of service does not exceed the costs of provision.
 This ensures that cemetery income must be applied to the cost of delivering cemetery services, not used for unrelated expenditure or to generate profit.

-Claim 3: “Windlesham Committee decisions are overturned.”
+“Windlesham Committee decisions are overturned.”

 Incorrect.